Samuel Loomis: Rob Zombie series (2007–2009)

 A new version of Dr. Samuel Loomis appears in the remake (2007).
 In the film, Dr. Loomis seems not to have contempt for Michael, and Michael doesn't truly see him as his nemesis.
 Their relationship with one another is more of a tragic friendship.
 Loomis does not immediately shoot Michael, but tries to reason with him.
 Loomis is first seen as a child psychiatrist brought in by ten-year-old Michael Myers' school to speak with Michael's mother, Deborah.
 After seeing the various animals Michael has tortured and killed, he recommends that the boy get help.
-After Michael commits three murders on Halloween, he is put under Loomis's care at Smith's Grove Sanitarium.
+After Michael commits four murders on Halloween, he is put under Loomis's care at Smith's Grove Sanitarium.
 On some days the two talk peacefully, on others Michael has outbursts of violent rage.
 Fifteen years later, Loomis writes a best-selling book based on Michael's treatment called "The Devil's Eyes".
 On his last day at Smith's Grove, Loomis tells Michael that he has tried but cannot help him anymore.
 He also tells Michael that he has become something like his best friend.

 After Michael escapes, Loomis concludes that his former patient is going to Haddonfield.
 Once there, he enlists the help of Sheriff Lee Brackett, and also buys a gun.
 Loomis comes to believe that Michael has returned to find his little sister, Laurie, who Brackett helped get adopted by the Strodes after her mother committed suicide.
 Michael succeeds in tracking Laurie down, killing her friends and two police officers in the process.
 Loomis is alerted of Michael capturing Laurie by Tommy Doyle and Lyndsey Wallace, the children Laurie is babysitting, and sets off to the Myers house.
 There he confronts Michael as he approaches Laurie, begging Michael to stop, but as Michael ignores him and continues forward, Loomis is left with no choice but to shoot Michael.
 Loomis rescues Laurie, but Michael soon reawakens to continue the attack on his sister.
 Loomis again tries to reason with him at which point Michael lets Laurie go and subdues Loomis.
 In the unrated version of the film, when Michael is in pursuit of Laurie through the house, Loomis grabs his foot to try and stop him.
 Michael shakes him off and Loomis blacks out.
 In the film's original ending, Loomis is successful in convincing Michael to let go of Laurie as he is surrounded by police officers, telling Michael he "did the right thing".
 Despite Loomis's protests, however, Michael is killed shortly afterwards in a hail of gunfire, and the film ends with Loomis looking down sadly at his former patient's corpse.